 Stormy House/Arashi no ie is a walk-in video and sound installation by Whitestone Arts and 59 Productions that immerses visitors in text fragments and hauntings from the ghost world of Wuthering Heights and a parallel world of kaidan (Japanese ghost tales).
 The uncanny elements of Emily Brontë’s novel are explored in an extended comparison with these ancient stories, which were collected and translated around 1900 by Greco-Irish author Patrick Lafcadio Hearn.
-Emily located her childhood imaginary Queendom of Gondal in ‘the North Pacific Ocean’, we found during research, making Japan a likely location for her imaginary landscape.
+Emily located her childhood imaginary Queendom of Gondal in ‘the North Pacific Ocean’, making Japan a plausible location for her imaginary landscape.
 The coincidence was too good to ignore – something Einstein might describe as ‘spooky action at a distance’.

 In a space inspired by a Japanese tea house, visitors find themselves between two writers and their writing rooms.
 Their words and drawings are the source of the immersive experience, which plays out in the form of multiple projections across several screens.